 Helping Neighbors: F.I.S.H.
 OF SANCAP Community Presentation ‘Scams, Safety and Identity Theft…Don’

 “We should all be in a “high alert” mode in reference to the very savvy identity theft and scams taking place,” states Kathy Y. Monroe, Program Director, FISH.
-“All ages are being preyed upon, and all should be cautious when answering phone calls or responding to texts and e-mail from unknown numbers and addresses.
-Some things to keep in mind may seem obvious but if you have not played the lottery, you cannot win the lottery; if a relative calls and is in a situation and needs money, call them or someone else close to them before sending money.
+“All ages are being preyed upon, and all should be cautious when answering phone calls or responding to texts and electronic mail from unknown numbers and addresses.
+Scam artists are so clever in trying to establish a connection to make us think we know them.
+Keep in mind, if you have not played the lottery, you cannot win the lottery.
+If a relative calls and is in a situation and needs money, call them or someone else close to them before sending money.
 The Internal Revenue Service and Social Security Administration will not call and ask for payments on gift cards.
 Let’s learn how we can educate ourselves against these crimes and many others that can change our lives.”

 For additional information and to RSVP, contact Kathy Y. Monroe or Anthony Morales at FISH, (239) 472-4775.